NBCLab/.github/profile/README.md

 # The Neuroinformatics and Brain Connectivity Lab

-We're a cognitive neuroscience lab at Florida International University.
+We're a cognitive neuroscience lab at Florida International University in Miami, Florida.
 If you want to learn more about our research, papers, posters, talks, or team, check out our lab website: https://nbclab.github.io.

 <!--